BrentBauman86/yummy_brews-cli-app/README.md

-YummyBrews-cli-app
+## YummyBrews-cli-app

 Welcome to the YummyBrews-cli-app!
 This app will allow you to explore a variety of delicious brews that you can check out and read up on.
 Dive in and check it out!

-Installation
+## Installation

 In order to add this gem, simply type the following:

 type in the command line: gem 'yummy_brews'

 and then execute: bundle

-or install it yourself as:  gem install yummy_brews
+or install it yourself as: gem install yummy-brews

 ## Usage

-TODO: Write usage instructions here
+Run by typing: ./bin/yummy-brews

 ## Development